bastien-pruvost/bonsai-first-page/README.md

 ## About the project

 The first project I did when I decided to learn web development in 2021.
-Today I don't regret my choice

 ## Features